Karaka-Management/OCRImageOptimizerApp/README.md

 We believe software should support a business in it's daily tasks and growth in a very efficient way without frustration.
 In order to achieve this we constantly take feedback from our customers and expand and improve our software solutions.

+The demo application prints a watermark ontop of the optimized image.

 ## Tech stack

-* Language: php, js, c++, html, css, markdown, shell script
+* Language: c++
-* Database: Maria/MySQL, PostgreSQL, MSSQL/SQLSrv, SQLite
-* Webserver: apache2, nginx
-* Cache: Redis, Memcached
+* Libraries: opencv

 ## Become a contributor

 Karaka has a very open culture and we always welcome new people who share our philosophy in providing create solutions which just work.
 You can find the development process description which also describes how to become a contributer in the [Organization documentation](https://github.com/Karaka-Management/Organization-Guide/blob/master/Processes/Development.md).

-## Misc
+## Karaka references

 * End-User documentation: https://github.com/Karaka-Management/Documentation
 * Developer documentation: https://github.com/Karaka-Management/Developer-Guide